A question often asked: Is Uganda safe to visit in 2023?

 4. Follow the Park Rules and the Instructions of the Ranger leading you:

 If you want to stay safe visiting Uganda, follow the park rules.
-On hikes, climbs, boat safaris, and gorilla or chimpanzee treks, follow the instruction of the Uganda Wildlife Authority Ranger.
+On hikes, climbs, boat safaris, and gorilla or chimpanzee treks, follow the instructions of the Uganda Wildlife Authority Ranger.

 Your Driver Guide knows what is best to keep you safe and secure.
 We take more extraordinary precautions here than you would get visiting many National Parks in other countries.